 - Several cases based on violations of the Interstate Land Sales Full Disclosure Act, which protects consumers in certain real estate transactions.
 Other consumer matters involve the Fair Debt Collection Practices Act, the Fair Credit Reporting Act and other federal and state laws.

 Contact Sheehan Law Firm

-Arrange a free initial consultation with a lawyer at Sheehan Law Firm by calling us at 228-388-9316 or 228-875-0572, or contact us online today.
+Arrange a free initial consultation with a lawyer at Sheehan Law Firm by calling us at 228-875-0572, or contact us online today.
 Because we only charge contingency fees for personal injury cases, you pay no lawyer fees unless we recover compensation for you.